MohamedNazir/webscraping_go/README.md

 **To Build and run without docker.**

-1. make sure to install latest gol
+1. Make sure to install latest go.
-2. download/clone the source code
+2. Download/clone the source code
-3. go to cmd directory, where you can find main.go files
+3. go to cmd directory inside the root of the application, where you can find main.go files
-4. run the command as "go run main.go"
+4. Run the command as "go run main.go"
+5. Open the web browser and hit the url "https://localhost:8080".